 Monolids are not wrinkle-free, but wrinkles are usually very fine and subtle.

 Right along the edge of the upper eyelid, draw a narrow shadow.
 If you draw it wide and let it run out, it will make the eyelid look round, which is not what you want to achieve here.

 At the level of the eye socket, set a large, arching, fine shadow.
 If you have drawn a circle for our sketch, you can orientate yourselves by the circle’s edge for the right height.
 If there is no circle, you can try to imagine it being there.

-In the case of the hooded eyes, the upper eyelid hides in the crease under a layer of skin and is either only visible a little or not at all.
+In the case of hooded eyes, the upper eyelid hides in the crease under a layer of skin.
+This way, the upper eyelid is either only visible a little or not at all.

-If you draw a hooded eye, you can draw the upper eyelid a little darker, because there is always some shadow falling on it.
-The skin above the eyelid is a straight-like surface, so there are hardly any hard shadows.
+If you draw a hooded eye, you can draw the upper eyelid a little darker.
+There is always some shadow falling on it.
+The skin above the eyelid is a straight-like surface, so there are hardly any hard shadows to draw.

 You should choose a base color or a shade of grey when you draw with graphite pencils only.
 No matter how bright the eye is, only the light reflections should be white.